 2. By making change across the industry that improves the working lives of our beneficiaries.

 The murder of George Floyd and the ensuing conversations among people of colour working in the industry made it clear that there was an urgent need to prioritise our anti-racism efforts.

 In 2021, we were joined on secondment by Sasha Salmon, an expert in anti-racism work with an extensive background in Government and civil society.
 Salmon heard the testimony of more than 50 people of colour in the industry to inform her ‘Thinkpiece on Anti-Racism in the UK Film and TV Industry’ published in September 2021.
-She also worked with Dr Clive Nwonka and Professor Sarita Malik who wrote their report, ‘Racial Diversity Initiatives in UK Film and TV’.
-Both pieces of work can be viewed below.
+Her report can be viewed below.